-The Editor-in-Chief and the Editorial Board of Quaderni Veneti alone are responsible for the decision to publish the articles submitted.
+The Editor-in-Chief and the Advisory Board of Quaderni Veneti alone are responsible for the decision to publish the articles submitted.

-The Quaderni Veneti Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.
+The Quaderni Veneti Editor-in-Chief and Advisory Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.

-If the Quaderni Veneti Editors and Editorial Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+If the Quaderni Veneti Editor-in-Chief and Advisory Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+They will do their best to correct the published content whenever they are informed that it contains scientific errors or that the authors have committed unethical or illegal acts in connection with their published work.
 If necessary, they will withdraw the article or publish a recantation.

 Authors must follow the Guidelines for Authors to be downloaded from the Quaderni Veneti website.